seandstewart/typical/mkdocs/usage/validation.md

     >>> import typic
-    >>> typic.coerce("1", typic.Strict[int])
+    >>> typic.transmute("1", typic.Strict[int])
     Traceback (most recent call last):
         ...
     typic.constraints.error.ConstraintValueError: Given value <'1'> fails constraints: (type=int, nullable=False, coerce=False)

-### Validate-then-Coerce
+### Validate-then-Parse

-The given value *must* meet the type-constraints provided - after which we coerce the value.
+The given value *must* meet the type-constraints provided - after which we transmute the value.
 This can be done by signaling to `typical` to use "strict-mode" when resolving an annotation for coercion.

-In strict-mode, `validate-then-coerce` is used for user-defined types.
+In strict-mode, `validate-then-parse` is used for user-defined types.